 Here's why each coverage type matters and what policy limits work for most barber shops:

-- General liability insurance: Third-party bodily injury and property damage claims are covered under this policy, which shields barber businesses from scenarios including client slips and falls, injuries sustained during haircuts or shaves, and harm to personal items like clothing or accessories.
-Policy limits of $1 to $2 million per occurrence with $2 to $3 million aggregate coverage are what we suggest.
+- General liability insurance: This covers third-party bodily injury and property damage.
+It protects you from client slips and falls, injuries during haircuts or shaves, and damage to clothing or accessories.
+We suggest $1 to $2 million per occurrence with a $2 to $3 million aggregate limit.

-- Tools and equipment: Clippers, trimmers, shears, scissors, styling irons, barber chairs, and hair care products all fall under this category when they malfunction, break, or sustain damage while you're working.
-Coverage between $10,000 and $15,000 is appropriate for most operations in the barbering industry.
+- Tools and equipment: Clippers, trimmers, shears, scissors, styling irons, barber chairs and hair care products are covered when they break or get damaged during use.
+Most barbershops need $10,000 to $15,000 in coverage.

 How to Get the Best Cheap Business Insurance for Your Barber Company